 Organic cooperation - to incorporate sideshows from other realms - is a welcome and common cooperation between societal realms.
-With organic cooperation, the Procurers and Providers from science can maintain academic freedoms, as enumerated in Table 24.1 (page 4: 116 above).
-Note clause 2d and 2e in the bundle of academic freedoms that set restrictions, due to a university's mission of teaching and research.
+With organic cooperation, the Procurers and Providers from science can maintain academic freedoms, as enumerated in Table 23.1.11 Note clause 2d and 2e in the bundle of academic freedoms that set restrictions, due to a university's mission of teaching and research.
 Outside financing and assignments, serving other realms than science itself, are issues that the faculty professors, not industrialists, politicians, not even an established university administration, shall dictate.
-Remember the model rule implementing this restriction at the University of Chicago (page 4: 105 above).
+Remember the model rule implementing this restriction at the University of Chicago.12

 In this book, we have focused on the realm of science, and its godfathers, i.e. religion, economy, and polity.
 The relation between science and religion has been inflamed.
 By offering alternative descriptions to the religious practice of sanctifying old stories about the universe, earth, and creation, science defines many current religions as uninformed and pretentious.
-As we will spell out in Volume 6 of The Many-Splendored Society, this does not disqualify religion to be and remain an established realm of society, just as science has more recently been inaugurated as one such realm.
+As we will spell out in Volume 5 of The Many-Splendored Society, this does not disqualify religion to be and remain an established realm of society, just as science has more recently been inaugurated as one such realm.